dakilaledesma/intro-ml/cnn-tutorial.md

 encoded = MaxPooling2D((2, 2), padding='same')(x)
 ```

 Next, you have the decoding part.
 The decoder's job is to reconstruct what was encoded (or compressed) into something that looks like your ground truth/test data.
+Note the last convolution layer only has 1 node.
+That is representative of how many channels there are.
+If you're working on RGB, for example, use a Conv2D with 3 nodes.
 ```py
 x = Conv2D(8, (3, 3), activation='relu', padding='same')(encoded)
 x = UpSampling2D((2, 2))(x)